tomaspukowiec/node-webpage-screen-shot/README.md

 # node-webpage-screen-shot

 Simple Node APP to make screen-shot of defined webpages and then send them by e-mail.
 Page screen-shot can be configured.
-Possible to make a screen even for pages protected by authentication (Simple Login form).
+Possible to make a screen-shot even for pages protected by authentication (Simple login form).

 ## Configuration